Home

 Highland Dancing

-There are at least a dozen strong Highland Dance schools across the four major centres: Cape Town, Johannesburg, Durban and Port Elizabeth / East London and lesser centres elsewhere, this community is strong, with many internationally qualified teachers and judges in its ranks.
+There are at least a dozen strong Highland Dance schools across the four major centers: Cape Town, Johannesburg, Durban and Port Elizabeth / East London and lesser centers elsewhere, this community is strong, with many internationally qualified teachers and judges in its ranks.
 They also hold regional and national championships.

 Robbie Burns Clubs